Broken Social Scene : Forgiveness Rock Record

 Part of casting off some of the chaos means working tightly as a unit, albeit an evolving and amorphous one, and here the group maintains a strong balance between streamlined and passionate.
 The sprawling leadoff track “World Sick” is a masterful showcase of the band’s strengths, both for building drama and for creating a mesmerizing atmosphere.
 In a little less than seven minutes, the song travels from understated and pretty opening to a chorus of crashes and Kevin Drew’s confession, “I get world sick, every time I take a stand.”
 It’s glorious and powerful enough to squeeze a tear out of the listener, or a Bic out of his pocket, but either way, it’s hard not to be won over by its sweeping statement.

-This paradoxically tighter and more spacious permutation of Broken Social Scene yields few missteps, though that isn’t to say they don’t exist-“Me & My Hand” adds very little, while “Highway Slipper Jam” could have been spared the weird scat intro.
+This paradoxically tighter and more spacious permutation of Broken Social Scene yields few missteps, though that isn’t to say they don’t exist; “Me & My Hand” adds very little, while “Highway Slipper Jam” could have been spared the weird scat intro.
 Still, for an album that extends beyond 64 minutes, Forgiveness Rock Record is remarkably lean on filler, while high on grace and exuberance.
-In the five years it’s taken for Broken Social Scene to deliver a new album, they seem to have lost interest in making their most explosive songs.
-Instead, they’ve settled on merely delivering some of their best.
+In the five years it’s taken for Broken Social Scene to deliver a new album, their focus has shifted away from attempting to build even bigger songs.
+Instead, they’ve settled on merely delivering their best.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.